Live in prod · ML-DSA-65 Patent Pending

 What’s inside the signed payload.

-Everything that matters is signed.
-Tamper with any field below and verify returns signature_valid: false.
+Everything that matters gets signed.
+Change any field below and checking it returns signature_valid: false.

 XCALIBUR Certificate · payload